danielfm/photo-mosaic/README.md

 As you can see, the code was optimized for parallel execution.
 If you know how to make the code even more efficient, please let me know.

+**Note**: You can use a smaller corpus, but the output image quality will vary (for better or worse) depending on how diverse the input palette generated from the corpus is.

 ## How Does It Work?